leanprover/vscode-lean4/README.md

 ### 0.6.6

-Use `semver` for detecting and comparing versions.
+* Use `semver` for detecting and comparing versions.
+* Fix issue where diagnostics were not cleared on server restart.

 ### 0.6.5